The Playford Adelaide lounge room

 • price 2 of 4

 The grand-daddy of Adelaide luxury hotels for more than 30 years, the Hilton was starting to show its age in recent years until some seriously stylish upgrades brought it back to the attention of trendy travellers.
-Foodies flock to the newly opened Coal Cellar and Grill restaurant which focuses on South Australian produce and features a 3000 bottle glass-encased cellar, while the ground floor Collins Bar has become a local favourite for after work cocktails.
-The largest hotel in South Australia, it incorporates an outdoor heated swimming pool, full-size tennis court and ballroom, with a new gym set to open in November 2017.
+Foodies flock to the hotel's signature Coal Cellar and Grill restaurant, which focuses on South Australian produce and features a glass-encased cellar with 500 wine labels, while the ground floor Collins Bar has become a local favourite for after-work cocktails.
+As one of the largest hotels in South Australia, it incorporates an outdoor heated swimming pool, full-size tennis court, fitness centre and grand ballroom, too.
+There’s something a little homely about the Hilton’s abodes – perhaps it’s the wood-cladding – but they’re definitely modern, spacious and bright enough to make you feel like you’re treating yourself.
+The King Superior Suite will more than suffice.
+Another factor that makes Hilton Adelaide one of the best hotels in town is its proximity to the renowned Adelaide Central Market – it’s one of the largest undercover fresh produce markets in the Southern Hemisphere.

 Time Out tip: Opt for a room on the eastern side of the building for great views over Victoria Square and the city, and across the pretty Adelaide Hills.